Constant Velocity (CV) Joints

 - Remove the brake drum.

 - Now you have the wheel off for easy access, crawl under the car where you’ll see the two constant velocity joints on each drive shaft, each held in place by six bolts.
-Sometimes these will have an Allen Key head, and some have a 12-point star head.
+Occasionally these will have an Allen Key hex head, but they usually have have a 12-point star socket head.
+This needs an 8mm 12 point spline drive tool to remove it.

 Note: Make sure you use the correct driver – you need a good connection to re-torque these when you’ve finished.

-You may need to get a 12-point driver from a VW shop if you car has these (most other automotive shops carry
+You may need to get an 8mm 12-point spline drive socket from a VW shop if you car has these (most other automotive shops carry

 them as well).

-- Under the bolts is a washer and a set of three “paired” plates, two for each of the bolts (three plates for six bolts).
+- Under the bolts is a serrated lock washer and a set of three “paired” plates, one each for 2 bolts (three plates for six bolts).

 - Remove the six bolts from each end of the CV drive shaft.
-The drive shaft will then come free very easily, and each exposed end of the CV joints is full of black grease so be warned!
+The drive shaft will then come free very easily, and each exposed end of the CV joints is full of black grease which, if old enough, can be quite runny, so be warned!

 - With the rubber boot freed, you can gently tap the aluminium cover plate off the joint and down the drive shaft.
 Then with the circlip removed, the CV joint can be driven off the shaft – it’s a light interference fit.
 Open the jaws of a vice so the shaft fits between, and the jaws supports the inner CV race.
 Tap the axle downwards until it falls on your foot!
 This eye-watering experience will remind you to keep your foot out of the way and put a wad of rags or similar there to catch the shaft next time.